echancrure/PTC-Solver/README.md

 You can send a bug report to the author.
 Make sure to give as many details as possible including:
-PTC Solver version, platform, ECLiPSE version, interfacing method (Prolog, C/C++ ...), script of the constraints posted, description of the problem, full error messages issued (including provenance: OS, Interface, ECLiPSe or PTC Solver).
+PTC Solver version, platform, ECLiPSe version, interfacing method (Prolog, C/C++ ...), script of the constraints posted, description of the problem, full error messages issued (including provenance: OS, Interface, ECLiPSe or PTC Solver).